paulhibbitts/docsify-v5-rc/docs/adding-pages.md

     └── running-services.md
 ```

+[!CAUTION] When using nested directories, be aware of Docsify's path handling limitations.
+See the Path handling section below for details.

 ## Nested Sidebars

 You may want the sidebar to update after navigation to reflect the current directory.
 This can be done by adding a `_sidebar.md` file to each folder.